spatialnetworkslab/vue-gg/docs/marks/area.md

 | interpolate | false    | Boolean | false   | Interpolate between points (when using non-cartesian coordinate systems) |
 | sort        | false    | String  | 'x'     | Sort points in ascending order in x or y dimension                       |

-The `interpolate` option is switched of by default for Area marks.
+The `interpolate` option is switched off by default for Area marks.
 Only turn it on when strictly necessary, otherwise it will slow down performance.
 `sort` is by default `'x'`, because most users will use the `x` dimension for variables that must be sorted ascendingly, like points in time, while using the